 - Emotional highlights

-How to storyboard a frame
+How to compose a storyboard a frame

 Finally, if you can draw, grab a pencil or marker and use one of our Free Storyboard Templates.